CholsaKosal/Speech_to_Action_Robotic_Drawing_Application_Locally/README.md

 8. The `backend` directory should contain subdirectories like `models` (for AI models), `qr_uploads` (for images uploaded via QR code), and `audio_tmp` (for temporary audio files).
 These are typically ignored by Git but needed for runtime.

+9.  **Generate Local SSL Certificate (Required for Mobile Upload):**
+    For the QR code upload from a mobile phone to work securely, the backend server needs to run over HTTPS.
+You can generate a self-signed certificate for local development.

+    * **Install OpenSSL:** If you have Git for Windows, OpenSSL is likely already included.
+You can check by typing `openssl version` in Git Bash.
+If not, you can download it for your OS.
+    * **Generate Certificate:** In your terminal, navigate to the `backend` directory and run the following command:
+        ```bash
+        openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
+        ```
+    * You will be prompted for information (Country Name, etc.).
+You can press Enter for each prompt to accept the defaults or fill them in.
+The most important field is "Common Name (e.g. server FQDN or YOUR name)".
+For local development, entering `localhost` is a good practice.
+    * This will create two files in your `backend` directory: `cert.pem` and `key.pem`.
+These files are included in the `.gitignore` and should not be committed to the repository.
+The server is now configured to use them.

 ### 2.3.
 JavaScript/TypeScript Frontend Setup (Electron with Vite)

 The frontend is located in `frontend/s2a-drawing-ui/`.